PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="004" /><label for="004">![004](/assets/slides/incident_response/incident_response.004.jpeg)</label>
 _004. What is incident response?
 [Docs Reference](/before/what_is_an_incident/#what-is-incident-response)_

 So when we talk about incident response, what we're really talking about is an organized approach to addressing and managing an incident.
-This is how we define incident response at PagerDuty.
+This is how we define incident response at GetYourGuide.
 They key here is on the word _organized_.
 We don't want to be running around in a panic anytime an alert goes off.
 We want our response to be almost routine, and for everyone to work together like a well-oiled machine.

 There's a quote I really like from an excellent book called [Incident Management for Operations](http://shop.oreilly.com/product/0636920036159.do) that's appropriate here,